Herat Afghanistan Travel Guide

 We hope for a future where these historical and cultural riches are safely accessible to all.
 Current conditions impede general tourism.

-Any current itinerary planning must place security at its core.
+Any current planning your trip must place security in its prime core.
 This influences all movement and action considerations.
 Essential travel only.